-- 2. In all cases, the Chamber may change the legal characterisation of the crime adopted by the Trial Chamber.
-However, it shall not introduce new constitutive elements that were not submitted to the Trial Chamber. - 3.
-Where the only appeal filed is by the Accused, the Chamber shall not increase the sentence.
+2. In all cases, the Chamber may change the legal characterisation of the crime adopted by the Trial Chamber.
+However, it shall not introduce new constitutive elements that were not submitted to the Trial Chamber.

+3. Where the only appeal filed is by the Accused, the Chamber shall not increase the sentence.
 It may only amend the judgment for the benefit of the Accused.
-In such cases, the Chamber shall not increase any reparations in favour of the Civil Parties. - 4.
-In case of appeal by the Co-Prosecutors, the Chamber may acquit the Accused, or amend the sentence handed down at first instance.
+In such cases, the Chamber shall not increase any reparations in favour of the Civil Parties.

+4. In case of appeal by the Co-Prosecutors, the Chamber may acquit the Accused, or amend the sentence handed down at first instance.
 It may also impose any compulsory incidental sentence that the Trial Chamber failed to order.
-However, in case of appeal by the Co-Prosecutors against an acquittal judgment at first instance, the Chamber may only modify the findings of the Trial Chamber's decision if it considers the judgment erroneous, but cannot modify the disposition of the Trial Chamber judgment. - 5.
-An appeal by the Civil Parties shall only relate to their civil interests.
-The Civil Parties may not introduce new claims that were not already submitted to the Trial Chamber.
+However, in case of appeal by the Co-Prosecutors against an acquittal judgment at first instance, the Chamber may only modify the findings of the Trial Chamber's decision if it considers the judgment erroneous, but cannot modify the disposition of the Trial Chamber judgment.

+5. On appeal, the Civil Parties may not introduce new claims that were not submitted to the Trial Chamber.